10 Best HVAC Companies in Gantt, SC

 Frequently Asked Questions About HVAC in Gantt, SC

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
 Set your thermostat as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
+Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Gantt, you might be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+In Gantt, you may be able to make do with a furnace on the lower end of this range.

-There are a number of ways you can make your HVAC system more energy-efficient:
+There are several ways you can make your HVAC system more energy-efficient:

-• Keep ductwork clean, and change or clean your air filters on a regular basis.
+• Keep ductwork clean, and change or clean your air filters regularly.

 • Have regular inspections to take care of problems as they come up.

 • Install a smart thermostat.
-If you don't want to or can't buy one, try to keep your inside temperature as close to the outside temperature as is comfortable.
+If you don't want to or can't buy one, try to keep the temperature indoors as close to the outside temperature as you can.

-• When replacing part of your system, see if there are Energy Star-certified or similar environmentally friendly options.
+• When it comes time to replace any part of your HVAC system, see if there are Energy Star-certified or other environmentally friendly options.

 Other Gantt, SC Home Services